cbout/MAVLink_C_example/README.md

 # MAVLink_C_example #

 This project was released by BERGOIN Raphäel and BOUT Clément, students in the University of Cergy-Pontoise.
-It contains some examples of our understanding of the MAVLink C library (refer to this [github project ][c_lib] to see the entire MAVLink c library project).
+It contains some examples and explanation of our understanding of the MAVLink C library (refer to this [github project ][c_lib] to see the entire MAVLink c library project).

 ## Introduction ##

-As part of our studies, in the [Master 1 Computer sciences and engineering of complex systems (IISC)](https://depinfo.u-cergy.fr/master/m1-iisc-master-1), we work with the [ETIS](https://www-etis.ensea.fr/) laboratory to release a stable communication between a 3DR Solo and C program which can control it.
+As part of our studies, in the [Master 1 Computer sciences and engineering of complex systems (IISC)][miisc], we work with the [ETIS][etis] laboratory to release a sort of ground station (GS) in C for a 3DR Solo Drone with the aim to implement a neural network able to control the drone by using this GS.

-We have decided to use the [c_library_v1][c_lib] (MIT-licenced project) and we do not find many simple examples of implementation and using of this library.
+In order to realize our project we have decided to use the [c_library_v1][c_lib] (MIT-licenced project) and we do not find an easy tutorial to understand MAVLink and the C library.
 That is why we are going to summarize all the information we have found about MAVLink and the C library.
-We will also expose our understanding of the MAVLink v1 communication and the C library across some examples in the folder examples.
-We are not so presumptuous to consider that our understanding and using are the best.
-If you see some misunderstanding or error in our project, it would be nice to tell us the mistakes.
+We will also expose our understanding of the MAVLink v1 communication and the C library across some examples in the folder **`examples/`**.
+We are not so presumptuous to consider that our understanding and using are the best way to use the [c_library_v1][c_lib].
+It would be nice to tell us our mistakes or misunderstanding.

 ## MAVLink